TrungIT2004/Social-Backend/README.md

 # Social Backend
- A microservices architecture of a social app
+ A monolith architecture of a social app